kylechinick/pizza-parlor/README.md

 #### Test #1

-- Test: "It should take the argument and add it as the value for the pizza object receiver's size property"
+- Test: "It should take the argument and add it as the value for the pizza-object-receiver's size property"
 - Code: \
   `orderOne.addSizeToOrder("medium");`
 - Expected Output:\
   `Pizza { "size": "medium", "toppings": [] }`

+### Describe: `addToppingsToOrder(selectedToppings)`

+#### Test #1

+- Test: "It should take the argument and add it as an element in the array value for the pizza-object-receiver's toppings property"
+- Code: \
+  `orderOne.addToppingsToOrder("pepperoni");`
+- Expected Output:\
+  `Pizza { "size": "medium", "toppings": ["pepperoni"] }`